paperless-ngx/paperless-ngx/docs/administration.rst

 .. danger::

-    Decryption is depreceated since paperless-ng 0.9 and doesn't really provide any additional security, since you have to store the passphrase in a configuration file on the same system as the encrypted documents for paperless to work.
+    Encryption is depreceated since paperless-ng 0.9 and doesn't really provide any additional security, since you have to store the passphrase in a configuration file on the same system as the encrypted documents for paperless to work.
     Furthermore, the entire text content of the documents is stored plain in the